Keiskamma Altarpiece

 Eunice Mangwani Community Agency

-Medium: Photographic documentation, Hamburg, South Africa.
-This photograph depicts Eunice Mangwani in her home village of Hamburg, South …
+This photograph depicts Eunice Mangwane in her home village of Hamburg, South Africa, surrounded by members of the press and local …

 | Item Title | Eunice Mangwani Community Agency |